Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 permalink: /administrator-guide/qumulo-core/using-access-tokens.html
 keywords: auth, authentication, access token, bearer token, token
 sidebar: administrator_guide_sidebar
-varAccessTokenWarning: An attacker can use an access token to authenticate as the token's user to Qumulo Core REST API and gain all of the user's privileges.
+varAccessTokenWarning: An attacker can use an access token to authenticate as the token's user to Qumulo Core REST API (through HTTP, the Python SDK, or the <code>qq</code> CLI) and gain all of the user's privileges.
 varAccessTokenBestPractices: Treat access tokens, and the bearer tokens they generate, like passwords&#58; Store your tokens securely, rotate your tokens often, and create a token revocation policy for your organization.
 varAccessTokenAdminWarning: To decrease the risk of giving an attacker full administrative access&mdash;including access to cluster data&mdash;avoid generating tokens for accounts with administrative privileges.
 varTokenQQcli: To use an access token in the <code>qq</code> CLI, you must use the <code>--file</code> flag when you create the access token.
 Use this flag to specify a path for saving your credentials file in a format that the <code>qq</code> CLI can use.